 Natural killer (NK) cells are responsible for killing harmful cells in the body.
 This includes the body’s own cells that are infected with viruses, and other immune cells that inappropriately attack our own body (autoimmune cells).

-Previous work by Dr Fiona McKay and colleagues has found that in some people with MS, their NK cells are not working properly.
+Previous work by Dr Nicole Fewings and colleagues has found that in some people with MS, their NK cells are not working properly.
 In a laboratory model of MS, they have also that malfunction of NK cells are associated with increased MS relapses.

 Updated: 05 January, 2018